Author, Author (Star Trek: Voyager)

-"Author, Author" is the 166th episode of the TV series Star Trek: Voyager, the 19th episode of the seventh season.
-This episode focuses on the character "The Doctor" (EMH) and on impact of a novel and explores the meaning of AI.
+"Author, Author" is the 166th episode of the TV series Star Trek: Voyager, the 20th episode of the seventh season.
+This episode focuses on the character "The Doctor," who writes a holonovel.

 This episode aired on the United Paramount Network (UPN) on April 18, 2001.

 Plot

 A new method of communications allows Voyager to contact home for 11 minutes each day with live sound and pictures as opposed to the previous sound and data only.
 Each crew member is given three minutes to use this time on a rotation which is selected by drawing lots.
 In the holodeck the Doctor edits his holonovel Photons Be Free and, pleased with his work, he saves the file.
 He plans to use this new method of communication to publish his work in Federation space.

-Tom Paris asks the Doctor to let him preview Photons Be Free, set on the fictional USS Vortex a Starfleet ship lost in the Delta Quadrant.
+Tom Paris asks the Doctor to let him preview Photons Be Free, set on the fictional USS Vortex, a Starfleet ship lost in the Delta Quadrant.
 The protagonist of the story — a holographic doctor — wears a huge cumbersome backpack-like mobile emitter to get around and is constantly mistreated by his crewmates.
-Worse, each member of the crew is a thinly veiled allusion to an actual crewman but portrayed as being cruel or obnoxious—for example the Tom Paris character is a self-serving adulterer, Harry Kim is a hypochondriac and Captain Kathryn Janeway is a tyrant and murderer.
+Worse, each member of the crew is a thinly veiled allusion to an actual crewman but portrayed as being cruel or obnoxious—for example, the Tom Paris character is a self-serving adulterer, Harry Kim is a hypochondriac and Captain Kathryn Janeway is a tyrant and murderer.
 As a further homage to the Mirror Universe, Tuvok's character wears a goatee.
 The senior crew plays through the novel one by one.
 When Janeway sees the fate of the fictional doctor she orders a meeting.
 The Doctor, while insisting that the story was not based on his crewmates, claims his novel was meant to highlight the plight of Mark I holograms back home.
 The Doctor, a Mark I hologram, does not like the fact that the other holograms are now reduced to menial tasks.